DongheeKang/MLOps_Note/linux_administration.md

   	  $ ls -lc  : sort by last modification of file status information

-    - Useful command for administration
+    - Useful command for administration I
       $ expand    : Converts tabs to spaces
       $ unexpand  : Converts spaces to tab
       $ fmt       : a formatter for simplifying and optimizing text files